tonehhh/my-task-list/README.md

 - All of the content of the web app is clear and readable.

 ### Bugs
-- ##### Solved Bugs
-    - When i first deployed my project to GitHub I noticed that my project was broken, none of the CSS was working.
-    - I realised I had used an absolute file path was causing the issue like below
 - #### Accessibility
     - When I first did the lighthouse test, the web app recieved a low Accessibility score of 70.
     - The primary issue was due to the button and form elements not having appropriate labels, which was a quick fix.